 For the interior construction, the AS3 is made with three layers.
-The topmost of these is three inches of memory foam, creating a contouring sleeping surface with above-average motion isolation.
-The second layer is two inches of transition polyfoam using SMT technology for zoned support.
-The third layer is seven inches of sturdy, high-density polyfoam.
+The topmost of these is 3 inches of memory foam, creating a contouring sleeping surface with above-average motion isolation.
+The second layer is 2 inches of transition polyfoam using SMT technology for zoned support.
+The third layer is 7 inches of sturdy, high-density polyfoam.

 Side sleepers usually appreciate the Medium feel of the AS3 as do many back and stomach sleepers who weigh under 130 pounds.
 All sleepers get 100 nights to try out the mattress with the option to return it, and over the long haul, the AS3 is covered by a 20-year warranty.